FAFSA® Checklist: What Students Need

 Even if there’s only a slight chance you’ll apply to a school, list it on your FAFSA form.
 You can always remove a school later if you decide not to apply, but if you wait to add a school, you could miss out on financial aid.

 After your FAFSA form is processed, the schools you list on the form will receive your FAFSA results electronically.
-They’ll use your FAFSA information to determine the types and amounts of financial aid you may receive.
-We’ll send an email to let you know when your information has been shared with your schools.
+They’ll use your FAFSA information to determine the types and amounts of financial aid you may be eligible to receive.

 If you add a school to your FAFSA form and later decide not to apply for admission, that’s OK!
 The school likely won’t offer you aid until you’ve been accepted anyway.

 Tip: Several states require you to list schools in a particular order to be considered for state aid.
 For instance, you might need to list a state school first.
+If this applies to you, the FAFSA form will instruct you to reorder the schools.
 Find out whether your state has a requirement for the order you list schools on your FAFSA form.

 Ready to apply for federal student aid?